YusufAnsar/PulsePoint/README.md

 # PulsePoint

-A PulsePoint is a news app based on the latest SwiftUI 5 that fetches latest news from newsapi.org targeting iOS 17+.
+A PulsePoint is a news app based on the latest SwiftUI 5 and Combine that fetches latest news from newsapi.org targeting iOS 17+.

 ## Features
 The app has several main features: